carbonell/ngroot/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⠿⢿⣿⣿⣿⣿⣿⣿⡿⠿⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Seggregate your data into discreate, composable objects with full DI Support and agnostic to any data library:
+Seggregate your data into discreate, composable objects with full DI Support and agnostic to any ORM:

 ```C#
 public class UsersLoader: ModelLoader<User>,